joshisaumil/vsd-soc-design-and-planning/README.md

 We will discuss a few terms before diving into the SoC design details.

 A typical **electronic board** consists of an electronic processor/chip and the interface to the outside world.

-The main components of an **electronic processor/chip** include:
+The main components of an **electronic processor/chip** include: Package (example QFN-48), Die with pads, Wire bonds.
-- Package (example QFN-48)
-- Die with pads
-- Wire bonds

 **Foundry IPs (intellectual property)**: These are pre-designed and verified circuit blocks that can be integrated into larger chip designs.
 Examples include standard cells, memory blocks, analog circuits, etc.

 **Macros**: These are large, complex blocks that serve specific, higher-level functions within a chip's architecture.
 Examples include processor cores, complext memories, DSP blocks, etc.

 **Foundry Interface Files**: We communicate with foundries via foundry interface files which provide detaled guidelines and technical specifications necessary for designing ICs compatible with the foundry's manufacturing process.
-There are several types of foundry interface files:
-- Design Rule Manuals
-- Process Design Kits
-- SPICE models
-- Parameteic test structures
-- IP Cores
-- Reliability data
-- GDSII layer map

 **Instruction set architecture**: ISA serves as an interface between software and hardware, providing a set of instructions that a CPU can execute.
 Typically software is converted to a sequence of hex and binary commands that can be executed in a layout to get an output/result.